Sports in Hamilton, Ontario

-In 1930 Hamilton, Ontario, Canada was the site of the very first Commonwealth Games, then known as the British Empire Games.
+Sports in Hamilton is an important part of the city's history and culture.
+In 1930, Hamilton, Ontario, Canada was the site of the very first Commonwealth Games, then known as the British Empire Games.
 The Games came to Hamilton as a result of the efforts of Melville Marks Robinson, and were Canada's first major international athletic event, and bid unsuccessfully for the Commonwealth Games in 2010, losing out to New Delhi in India.
-On 7 November 2009, in Guadalajara, Mexico it was announced that Toronto will host the 2015 Pan Am Games after beating out two rival South American cities, Lima, Peru and Bogota, Colombia.
-The city of Hamilton will be co-hosting the Games with Toronto.
-Hamilton Mayor Fred Eisenberger said "the Pan Am Games will provide a 'unique opportunity for Hamilton to renew major sport facilities giving Hamiltonians a multi-purpose stadium, a 50-metre swimming pool, and an international-calibre velodrome to enjoy for generations to come.'"
+In 2009, it was announced that Toronto will host the 2015 Pan Am Games and the city of Hamilton will be co-hosting the Games with Toronto.
+The city attempted to become Canada's host city for the 1976 Summer Olympics, placing third behind Toronto and winner Montreal.
+Hamilton also previously attempted to host the 1954 British Empire and Commonwealth Games and the 1983 Pan American Games.

 The Around the Bay Road Race circumnavigates Hamilton Harbour or Burlington Bay.
 Although it is not a proper marathon, it is the longest continuously held long distance foot race in North America, held in Hamilton since 1894, 3-years before the Boston Marathon.
 The local newspaper, Hamilton Spectator has also hosted the amateur Spectator Indoor Games.
 Hamilton has also produced a number of prominent runners over the years.
 Some of these include, Robert Kerr, (1882–1963), was an Irish-Canadian sprinter.
 He won the gold medal in the 200 metres and the bronze medal in the 100 metres at the 1908 Summer Olympics, Ray Lewis, (1910–2003), Track & Field, first Canadian-born Black Olympic medallist and William Sherring, (1878–1964), was a Canadian athlete, winner of the marathon race at the 1906 Summer Olympics.